 As a designer and team member, working in sync with your team can make you better at your job and a more efficient worker.
 That is easier said than done.
-Following design etiquette will create a standard that we can all abide by to work together effectively.
-Here are some of my rules that I like to suggest:
+Following some simple design etiquette will create a standard that we can all abide by to work together effectively.
+Here are some basic rules to get you started:

 Working Off a Networked Server

-When designing in a team, saving to a networked server should always be the standard.
+When designing in a team, saving to a networked server or shared location should always be the standard.
 Imagine this: Your deadline is nearing and you’re set to revise a comp that your fellow designer has worked on.
 But, that file is nowhere to be found because it’s saved to his desktop.
-Don’t be that guy, always save your work on the network server.
+Don’t be that guy/girl, always save your work on the network server.

 Standard File Names

 There can be hundreds of files for one client, so file naming is an important part of the logistics when saving.
 I like to save by client, project, file and version.
-So, it might look like this: client_summersale12_cubead_v1.psd.
+So, it might look like this: client-summersale12-banner_v1.psd.
 When saving out the actual work files, you want to label it for its function.
-Example: bg_header.jpg or btn_nav.jpg.

-This may not apply to all situations, since all brands do not always have guidelines.
+This may not apply to all situations, since all brands do not always have a styleguide (they should!).
 But if they do, all team members should abide by the brand rules.
 Consistency is important across all elements created for the brand.
 At TM, we create styleguides for our development and marketing teams to use across any application or platform – defining colors, typography, logos, types/treatments of images and the usage of all of these are integral to ensuring that consistency remains intact no matter who is working on the project.

 Made for Web